 No Maternity Leave Policy?
-No Problem (My Reply)
+Make Your Own.

 See it as a way to initiate the process and the conversation with management.
 In other words, you will invite them to engage in a collaborative approach to address this issue, refine the specifics, and so on.

-For example, some reported requesting and getting four weeks of paid maternity leave, without have to take from their accrued paid time off bank.
+For example, some reported requesting and getting four weeks of paid maternity leave without have to take from their accrued paid time off bank.